Anna Marson, MA, RP, CCC, Registered Psychotherapist

 I’m currently completing my doctorate of psychology (PsyD) at California Southern University.
 I hold a Master’s degree in Counselling Psychology from the University of Victoria, and an Honours Bachelor of Arts in Psychology from McMaster University with a Specialization in Cognition and Perception.
 I’m designated as a Registered Psychotherapist (RP) in good standing with The College of Registered Psychotherapists of Ontario (CRPO) and a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association (CCPA).
-I’ve completed more than 8000 hours of psychotherapy over seven years of clinical experience in the field.
+I’ve completed more than 8000 hours of psychotherapy over eight years of clinical experience in the field.

 “Compassionate and to the point.”

 My wealth of clinical and front line experience provides me with unique expertise and practical skills not possessed by most therapists, which clients often immediately recognize when working with me.
 As a clinician, at my core, I am client-centred, ethics-driven, and outcome oriented, making me determined to see you experience positive shifts quickly.